How to Respect Your Husband

 Saying these phrases didn’t just get a better response from my husband.
 They also softened my heart.
 They made me into my best self.
 I use them all the time, to this day, because they’re how I made my marriage so much fun.

 And they changed the way my husband treats me too.
 He knows I think highly of him (I really do now!), and he acts like that man I think so highly of.

 Here are the 4 cheat phrases that helped me become the respectful wife I am today:

-One time I wouldn’t use this phrase is when he’s asking what I want.
-It’s up to me to figure that out and tell him.
-But anything that he’s handling–even if I’m afraid he won’t do it right–I can use this phrase to demonstrate my faith in him.
+One time I wouldn’t use this phrase is when he’s asking what I want, like which restaurant to go to.
+It’s up to me to figure out my desire and tell him.
+But anything that he’s handling—even if I’m afraid he won’t do it right—I can use this phrase to demonstrate my faith in him.

-I’ve rolled my eyes at his idea, interrupted what he was saying, tried to explain to the waitress what he meant, walked away while he was talking, asked him why he bought iceberg lettuce when it’s devoid of nutritional value, told him he couldn’t wear that combo out of the house, and told him not to order a coke at dinner to save money.
+I’ve rolled my eyes at his idea, interrupted what he was saying, tried to explain to the waitress what he meant, walked away while he was talking, asked him why he bought iceberg lettuce when it’s devoid of nutritional value, told him he couldn’t wear that combo out of the house, and instructed him not to order a Coke at dinner to save money.

 And if you’d told me years ago that those things were disrespectful, I would have scratched my head and said, “How do you mean?”
 It all seemed justified and valid to me.

 I don’t go there much anymore, but when I do I know how I can clean it up in a hurry, thus restoring the connection and my own dignity.